Techtonique/nnetsauce/README.md

 __Currently__, 5 models are implemented in the `nnetsauce`.
 If your response variable (the one that you want to explain) is __y__, then:

 - `Base` adjusts a linear regression to __y__, as a function of __X__ (optional) and __g(XW + b)__; without regularization of the regression coefficients.
-- `BayesianRVFL` adds a ridge regularization parameter to the regression coefficients of `Base`, which prevents overfitting.
+- `BayesianRVFL` (currently, `BayesianRVFLRegressor`) adds a ridge regularization parameter to the regression coefficients of `Base`, which prevents overfitting.
 Confidence intervals around the prediction can also be obtained.
-- `BayesianRVFL2` adds 2 regularization parameters to `Base`.
+- `BayesianRVFL2` (currently, `BayesianRVFL2Regressor`) adds 2 regularization parameters to `Base`.
 As with `BayesianRVFL`, confidence intervals around the prediction can be obtained.
 - `Custom` (`CustomRegressor` and `CustomClassifier`) works with any object `fit_obj` possessing methods `fit_obj.fit()` and `fit_obj.predict()`.
 Notably, the model can be applied to any [`scikit-learn`](https://scikit-learn.org)'s model, and to [`xgboost`](https://github.com/dmlc/xgboost), [`LightGBM`](https://github.com/Microsoft/LightGBM), [`CatBoost`](https://github.com/catboost/catboost) models.
 It adjusts `fit_obj` to __y__, as a function of __X__ (optional) and __g(XW + b)__. `Custom` objects can also be combined to form __deeper learning architectures__, as it will be shown in the next section.
 - `MTS` does multivariate time series forecasting.
 Like `Custom`, it works with any object `fit_obj` possessing methods `fit_obj.fit()` and `fit_obj.predict()`.